MarkGhebrial/mailroom/README.md

    - Parsed with serde, then stored in a global static variable
 - Logging with Log4rs

+## What I'm working on:
+- A database to store user information and emails
+   - Switching to SQLite from Postgres for ease of use.
+   - Using [sea-orm](https://www.sea-ql.org/SeaORM/) as the ORM.

 ## What's missing / To do (in order of priority):
-- A database to store emails in (kinda important!)
 - TLS support
    - Automatically get certificates from Let's Encrypt?
 - SMTP support